vueuse/vueuse/packages/core/useWebSocket/index.md

 ```

 ### Adjusting url
-It is possible to adjust the url, e.g. for parametrizing the websocket:
+You can update the WebSocket URL during open, e.g. to parameterize the URL:
 ```js
 import { useWebSocket } from '@vueuse/core'